Mt Kumotori (雲取山)

 Going back down the way I came

-In the end I finished my hike just after 3pm, and did the 24km in just under 7 hours.
+In the end I finished my hike just after 3pm.
+Including the walk from the trailhead to the bus stop, I walked a total of 24km in just under 7 hours.

 Hiking course details